inclusive-design/wecount.inclusivedesign.ca/src/collections/events/creating-participatory-architecture-the-opportunities-and-challenges-of-inclusive-governance.md

 ## [Register here](https://ocadu.zoom.us/webinar/register/WN_g1Zc47ZDRCusUMmGmkB0fA)

-Partnerships for Financial Inclusion invites community members, organizations, researchers, and practitioners to the first Community of Practice event on August 19, 2026, at 1:00 PM EDT.
-The free webinar, Creating Participatory Architecture: The Opportunities and Challenges of Inclusive Governance, will be presented by Madeline Toubiana (University of Ottawa) and Natalie Eng (University of Alberta).

-The session will explore participatory governance models as grassroots approaches that help organizations and communities share decision-making and work together toward common goals.
-The session will also serve as a starting point for developing a governance structure for the Financial Inclusion & Resilience Movement (FIRM).
+If your organization is trying to make decisions more collaboratively, build trust with a community, or create a group where people with lived experience have real influence, participatory governance can offer practical ways forward.
+Madeline Toubiana (University of Ottawa) and Natalie Eng (University of Alberta) will explore how grassroots governance models can help organizations and communities share decision-making, navigate power dynamics, and work together toward common goals.
+This session also marks the starting point for developing a governance structure for the Financial Inclusion & Resilience Movement (FIRM) (part of the Partnerships for Financial Inclusion Project)

-The event is free and open to all.
-Live captioning will be provided.
-English/French interpretation, ASL, and LSQ are available upon request.
+The webinar is free and accessible, with live English/French captioning and interpretation provided.
+ASL and LSQ will be provided if requested by 3 PM ET on Wednesday, August 12.